David Roediger: The Wages of Whiteness

-Roediger's book, The Wages of Whiteness: Race and the Making of the American Working Class, was published in 1991.
-Along with Alexander Saxton's Rise and Fall of the White Republic (1990) and Toni Morrison's Playing in the Dark: Whiteness and the Literary Imagination (1992), this work is often cited as the starting point of contemporary whiteness studies.
+Roediger's book, The Wages of Whiteness: Race and the Making of the American Working Class, was published in 1991 and is considered one of the most influential works in the field of whiteness studies.
+Wages of Whiteness won the Merle Curti Award in 1992 from the Organization of American Historians, for the best work of social history in 1991.

 Theodore W. Allen's "Class Struggle and the Origin of Racial Slavery: The Invention of the White Race" (1975), a pamphlet that later was expanded into his seminal two-volume work The Invention of the White Race, Vol. 1: Racial Oppression and Social Control (1994, 2012) and The Invention of the White Race, Vol. 2: "The Origin of Racial Oppression in Anglo-America" (1997, 2012); has also been influential in this field.
 The argument was also in some regards anticipated by Abram Lincoln Harris' radical scholarship in the 1920s.
 (Note: See, for example, this argument from Harris: